 ● it has more than 1.2 million customers nationwide and covers nearly 25% of insured pets in America.

-● Aspca pet insurance are not as cheap as expected.
+● Aspca pet insurance is not as cheap as expected.

-● If your pet is suffering from serious illness, it might cost you much money to take care of them.
+● If your pet is suffering from a serious illness, it might cost you money to take care of them.

-● As an example, if your dog has broken leg and need surgery which costs $2000 then your insurance coverage is limited to $300.
+● As an example, if your dog has a broken leg and needs surgery which costs $2000 then your insurance coverage is limited to $300.

 ● Also It does not cover common conditions like kennel cough and fleas that all dogs get from time to time.